Welcome to OpenmindProjects, a Nonprofit

 We were nvited to the Stockholm Challenge, ICT for Development.
 Sponsors helped us go to Sweden.

-Many years ago we visited Cambodia and Nepal and decided to work with local projects and invite students to our Center.
+We visited Cambodia and Nepal, deciding to work with local projects and inviting students to our Training Center.

 CNN decided to recommend OpenmindProjects for their global ‘Be Your Own Change‘ initiative, many thanks!